 The curriculum at St. Andrew’s is underpinned by our vision and values developed from this verse.
 From this we have agreed two overarching themes that drive teaching and learning across the school: Community and Diversity and Health and Wellbeing.

 Our thematic curriculum allows us to make meaningful links between subjects within the curriculum wherever possible.
-Our topics are based on the ProspectUs Curriculum which covers all aspects of the National Curriculum using a thematic approach, combining and linking skills across the complete range of subjects taught.
-The objectives taught in each year group build on each other to ensure that the full range of objectives are taught across key stages and the school.
+Our topics are based on the ProspectUs Curriculum which covers all aspects of the National Curriculum, combining and linking skills across the complete range of subjects taught.
+The objectives in each year group build on each other to ensure that the full range of objectives are taught across key stages and the school.

 In addition, links are made between the thematic units and the teaching of English through careful selection of fiction and non-fiction texts to support reading and writing across a wide variety of genres.
 Maths and Science are taught discretely; although, where possible, links are made between these subjects and other curriculum areas.
 RE and Collective Worship are an important aspect of our daily life and time is dedicated every day to develop pupils’ spiritual lives.
 See the Our Ethos page for more information.

-Where necessary, adaptations to the curriculum are made to ensure that it is accessible for those with disabilities or special educational needs.
+Where necessary, adaptations to the curriculum are made to ensure that it is accessible for those with disabilities or special education needs.
 More information about this can be found on the Inclusion page.

 At St. Andrew’s, assessment is key to our planning process and is on-going throughout each year.
 More formal assessments are used at the end of each year and reported to parents.
 Individual targets in English and Mathematics are set in consultation with pupils, parents and teachers.
 Support programmes are put in place when necessary.